We create fun age appropriate packs for each student that is about 2 years of age or older.

 · Father’s Day

-During those weeks we learn about that theme and do crafts and activities related to that theme of the week.
+During those weeks we learn and do crafts and activities related to that theme.
 Then we continue the letters and numbers.

 As your child gets older, we want them to transition to more left-brained thinking or logical thinking that helps them regulate their emotions, solve problems, think critically and complete harder tasks like reading, writing and math.

-During birth to 2 or 3 years old is the time when we let them grow and explore the environment in a play structure way that helps foster their growth and development in all the domains.
+From birth to about 2 years old is the time when we let them grow and explore the environment in a play structure way that helps foster their growth and development in all domains.

 Preschool Goals: